Vietnam.vn - Nền tảng quảng bá Việt Nam

 Over the past 10 years, the Vietnamese banking industry has witnessed an unprecedented boom in digitalization.

 According to the State Bank, by the end of May 2025, the proportion of adults with bank accounts in Vietnam will reach nearly 87%, of which up to 90% of customer transactions will be conducted via digital channels.
 Data from the State Bank also shows that the interbank electronic payment system currently processes an average of about VND 820 trillion per day.
 At the same time, the financial switching and electronic clearing system (operated by NAPAS) recorded more than 26 million transactions per day.
-Transactions via QR codes increased by 78% in quantity and 216% in value in just the first 5 months of 2025.
+Transactions via QR codes increased by 78% in quantity and 216% in value within the first 5 months of 2025.

-The program to reconcile biometric bank accounts with national population data has reached the milestone of 113 million personal records.
+The program to compare biometric bank accounts with national population data has reached the milestone of 113 million personal records.
 This shows that the technical infrastructure is developing rapidly and gradually approaching international standards.
-However, this rapid transformation speed places strict requirements on human resources - especially a team with in-depth knowledge of technology, data, security and banking finance.
+However, this strong transformation speed places strict requirements on human resources - especially a team with in-depth knowledge of technology, data, security and banking finance.
 When financial services become fully digitalized, banks also need a force of "technology bankers" - human resources that understand both technology and financial operations.

 Banking industry